shagu/delverexport/README.md

-# delvermd
+# delverexport

-This project is supposed to turn a [Delver Lens](https://delverlab.com/) database into a markdown file with raw images.
+This project is supposed to export a [Delver Lens](https://delverlab.com/) database into something readable on a PC.
 At a point where your MTG collection turns into a rather static amount of cards, this is a great way to export and browse your collection on a PC, and also to share it with friends who don't have an android phone.

 ## Dependencies